int2001/WaveLogStoat/README.md

 ## Features

 - **UDP Listener**: Receives Logbook-QSO data on port 2333
+- **Broadcast Support**: Automatically receives UDP broadcast messages from any device on the LAN
 - **Dual Format Support**: Handles both XML and ADIF formats from Non-ADIF-Conform loggers like N1MM as well as ADIF-Conform ones
 - **Data Normalization**: Automatic power unit conversion and band detection
 - **WaveLog Integration**: Direct HTTP API communication with WaveLog